Children's Tumor Foundation

-The Children's Tumor Foundation (CTF) is a 501(c)(3) foundation dedicated to improving the health and well-being of individuals and families affected by neurofibromatosis (NF).
-Their four-part mission includes propelling drug research and development through a series of strategic investments, strengthening patient support, increasing public awareness of NF and establishing best practices in clinical care for affected individuals.
-The Foundation is incorporated in all 50 states with active chapters and affiliates in 37 states.
-CTF is the largest private funder of NF research.
+The Children's Tumor Foundation (CTF) is a U.S.-based 501(c)(3) nonprofit medical foundation that serves as a drug discovery engine for neurofibromatosis and schwannomatosis, collectively referred to as NF.
+CTF funds and coordinates research to bring treatments to patients while working toward a cure.
+By connecting patients, clinicians, scientists, and pharmaceutical partners, the foundation drives treatment development, advances clinical care, and supports the NF community worldwide.
+CTF is the largest private funder of all forms of NF research.

+NF is a group of genetic conditions that cause tumors to grow on nerves throughout the body.
+It includes neurofibromatosis type 1 (NF1) and all types of schwannomatosis (SWN), including NF2-related schwannomatosis (NF2-SWN), formerly known as neurofibromatosis type 2 (NF2).
+The presentation and severity of NF vary widely; potential complications include vision or hearing loss, bone abnormalities, disfigurement, learning challenges, chronic pain, and an increased risk of certain cancers.

 History

 Established in 1978 as the National Neurofibromatosis Foundation by Lynne Ann Courtemanche, RN, neurologist Allen E. Rubenstein, MD and Joel S. Hirschtritt, Esq., the organization changed its name to Children's Tumor Foundation in 2005.
 In the early years, the organization's focus was on providing patient support and organizing the NF community.
 From the late 1980s through the mid-1990s, their aim incorporated discovering the genes that cause NF.
 CTF began concentrating on translational research in 2005; in 2008 CTF also began to fund clinical trials.
 Under the leadership of President and Chief Scientific Officer Annette Bakker, the organization has shifted from a more traditional funding model to a funder-partner model in order to accelerate the drug discovery process.